mithunshanbhag/mithunshanbhag.github.io/_posts/2018-12-11-builtin-request-validators-aspnet-core-web-apis.md

 You can use 3rd party libraries like [FluentValidation](https://fluentvalidation.net/) to set up validation rules.
 FluentValidation middleware is executed before any of the above ([More details here](https://fluentvalidation.net/aspnet#asp-net-core)).
 Maybe I should write a blog post soon on this.

 _PS: This blog post emanated from a discussion on a slack channel.
 Thought I should capture it in case anyone else finds it useful.
 Did I get something wrong?
 Or miss out on some details?
-Would love to hear from you, [send me a tweet]({{site.author.twitter}})._
+Would love to hear from you, please leave a comment below or [send me a tweet]({{site.author.twitter}})._

 That's it for today folks!